Connerhaar/CSE212-Final-Project/Final_Project/2-Linked_Lists.md

 2. Set the next of the node before teh current to the node after current.

 ## Performance
-the performance can vary depending on what you are doing here is a list of the different actions and the performance of them
+The [performance](performance.md) can vary depending on what you are doing.
+Here is a list of the different actions and the performance of them

 - Inserting the head: this is a performance of O(1)
 - Inserting the tail: this is a performace of O(1)